vnguyendon/gw-config-apis/bot/sequences/v2/SequenceDefinition_HowTo.md

         "Comments" : "this should be 42",
         "StepValue" : 1,
         "Label" : {"key":"value",...},
-        "LinksTo":{ anything needed for the action in key/value form }, "DisplayMode": "Default"
+        "LinksTo":{ next action information },
+        "Parameters": { additional information for the realization of the action}
+        "DisplayMode": "Default"
       }